 - Does the project already have confirmed financing?
 If not, how realistic are the other sources of income (risk management)?

 In addition, regional and linguistic factors are also taken into account when evaluating applications, as well as the amount of funding that has been allocated.
-Attention is also be paid to gender equality.
+Attention is also being paid to gender equality.

 If the applicant is a working group